Applies To: SQL Server 2016 Preview

 IMPORT – The user can import the schema and the data into a new database in the host server.

-Both these capabilities are supported by the database management tools: Server Management Studio, the Management Portal for SQL Azure, and the DACFx API.
+Both these capabilities are supported by the database management tools: SQL Server Management Studio, the Azure Portal, and the DACFx API.

 You must be a member of the dbmanager role or assigned CREATE DATABASE permissions to create a database, including creating a database by deploying a DAC package.
 You must be a member of the dbmanager role, or have been assigned DROP DATABASE permissions to drop a database.